GEOLYTIX/xyz/readme.md

 ### Layers

 Layers are a sub setting of a locale.
-Each layers object has a set of parameters which depend on the type of layer, whether the layer is interactive or editable and how the data should be styled in the map window. `access` is a layer-specific privilege given to user role.
+Each layer object has a set of parameters which depend on the type of layer, whether the layer is interactive or editable and how the data should be styled in the map window. `access` is a layer-specific privilege given to user role.
 Defaults to `"public"` which does not require login.

 All layer types share the following parameters: